-Running a rental property takes a lot of resources.
+Being a rental property owner takes a lot of resources.
 It also takes a lot of know-how!
 Luckily, you can outsource everything to professionals, including knowledge experts.
-Given how important such services are, it makes sense that you can deduct the cost of accountants, attorneys, financial advisors, property managers, and anyone else whose help you pay for.
+Given how critical such services are, it makes sense that you can deduct the cost of accountants, attorneys, financial advisors, property managers, and anyone else whose help you pay for.
 The fees count as operating expenses so long as they’re related to your rental activity.

 11. Losses from Theft or Casualty

 Utilities can be deducted as well.
-This includes air conditioning, cable, internet, electricity, recycling collection trash removal, etc. If, however, the utilities get lumped into monthly rent then the landlord must count that as income from the tenant.
+This includes air conditioning, cable, internet, electricity, recycling collection, trash removal, etc. If the utilities get lumped into monthly rent, then the landlord must count that as rental income from the tenant.

 13. Closing Costs

 You can deduct a lot of closing costs, while many others qualify for depreciation.
 Win/win!